 Fighting between Iraqi forces and insurgents raged in the

 hometown of the late dictator Saddam Hussein and Russia warned

 of "grave consequences" as Ukraine signed a trade and political

 Oil, usually the most sensitive to Middle East unrest, was

-on course for its biggest weekly drop since January, since the
+and was on track for its biggest weekly drop in a month, since

-fighting in Iraq has not yet spread to the south where most of
+the fighting in Iraq has not yet spread to the south where most

 At $113 a barrel, prices have dropped nearly $3 from a

 nine-month high of $115.71 hit on June 19.
 "The exaggerated fear